c4mandry/locakHost/README.md

 > **The zero-terminal, point-and-click local web server for frontend developers.**

-LocakHost is a lightweight desktop app built to serve static websites and modern Single Page Applications (SPAs) instantly.
-No terminal commands, no complex server setups—just select your folder, click start, and preview your work in the browser.
+easiest way to run complex websites with a gui programm. works with all sorts of websites, so leav the nmp stuff behind and use this.

 ---

-## 📸 Overview & Key Features
+##  Overview & Key Features

 *  **100% Graphical (GUI):** No CLI experience required.
 *  **SPA Route Fallback:** Built-in support for single-page apps (React, Vue, Vite, Svelte) to prevent `404 Not Found` errors when refreshing sub-routes like `/dashboard`.
 *  **Smart Folder Detection:** Automatically detects project roots and `index.html` files.
 *  **Port Binding Control:** Easily switch between custom ports or let LocakHost auto-detect an open one.
 *  **Clean System Exit:** Kills background child processes and frees network sockets when closed—no stuck ports!
+*  **Can open up your website in your browser with just one click

 ---